Azure-Samples/azure-search-openai-demo/README.md

 1. You see `CERTIFICATE_VERIFY_FAILED` when the `prepdocs.py` script runs.
 That's typically due to incorrect SSL certificates setup on your machine.
 Try the suggestions in this [StackOverflow answer](https://stackoverflow.com/questions/35569042/ssl-certificate-verify-failed-with-python3/43855394#43855394).

 1. After running `azd up` and visiting the website, you see a '404 Not Found' in the browser.
 Wait 10 minutes and try again, as it might be still starting up.
 Then try running `azd deploy` and wait again.
 If you still encounter errors with the deployed app, consult these [tips for debugging App Service app deployments](http://blog.pamelafox.org/2023/06/tips-for-debugging-flask-deployments-to.html) or watch [this video about downloading App Service logs](https://www.youtube.com/watch?v=f0-aYuvws54).
 Please file an issue if the logs don't help you resolve the error.

+### Getting help

+This is a sample built to demonstrate the capabilities of modern Generative AI apps and how they can be built in Azure.
+For help with deploying this sample, please post in [GitHub Discussions](/discussions).
+If you're a Microsoft employee, you can also post in [our Teams channel](https://teams.microsoft.com/l/channel/19%3Ac7853529a79d463e881976b33c0539ba%40thread.tacv2/azure-search-openai-demo?groupId=a6c8ef6b-46f0-44bd-8d49-49e3b6eb3509&tenantId=72f988bf-86f1-41af-91ab-2d7cd011db47).
+If you believe you've run into a bug with this sample, please post in [GitHub Issues](/issues).

+This repository is supported by the maintainers, _not_ by Microsoft Support, so please use the support mechanisms described above, and we will do our best to help you out.

+### Note

+>Note: The PDF documents used in this demo contain information generated using a language model (Azure OpenAI Service).
+The information contained in these documents is only for demonstration purposes and does not reflect the opinions or beliefs of Microsoft.
+Microsoft makes no representations or warranties of any kind, express or implied, about the completeness, accuracy, reliability, suitability or availability with respect to the information contained in this document.
+All rights reserved to Microsoft.